VentureTech/proteus-docs/README.md

 ---
 ```

+**Files that do not contain the above "front matter" are passed through to the site unchanged.** For example, if you include an HTML file without the section above, it will appear on the site without going through the template engine.

 ## Directory structure
- * `proteus/` Contains a subdirectory named with a number, indicating the major release of Proteus, e.g.,
+ * `version/` Contains a subdirectory named with a number, indicating the major release of Proteus, e.g.,
-`proteus/0/`.
+`version/0/`.
 Each version directory contains:
    * `changes.md` Change log for the release (developer-oriented)
    * `features.md` Notable features added or major interface changes for the release
    * `guides/` Developer guides in markdown